root-project/web/manual/histograms/index.md

 The model function needs to be expressed as function of some unknown parameters.
 The fitting will find the best parameter value to describe the observed data.

-You can for example use the [TF1](https://root.cern/doc/master/classTF1.html) class, the parametric function class to describe the model function.
+You can for example use the {% include ref class="TF1" %} class, the parametric function class to describe the model function.
 But the [ROOT::Fit::Fitter](https://root.cern/doc/master/classROOT_1_1Fit_1_1Fitter.html) class takes as input a more general parametric function object, the abstract interface class [ROOT::Math::IParametricFunctionMultiDim](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a285ff3c0500f74e5a5c0d8999d65525a).
 It describes a generic one-dimensional or multi-dimensional function with parameters.
 This interface extends the abstract [ROOT::Math::IBaseFunctionMultiDim](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a12ea485a599dc09eb802bd98e15228b9) class with methods to set/retrieve parameter values and to evaluate the function given the independent vector of values X and vector of parameters P.

 #### Configuring the fit

-Use the [ROOT::Fit::FitConfig](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitConfig.html) (contained in the [ROOT::Fit::ParameterSettings](https://root.cern/doc/master/classROOT_1_1Fit_1_1ParameterSettings.html) class) for configuring the fit.
+Use the [ROOT::Fit::FitConfig](https://root.cern/doc/master/classROOT_1_1Fit_1_1FitConfig.html) (contained in the [ROOT::Fit::ParameterSettings](https://root.cern/doc/master/classROOT_1_1Fit_1_1ParameterSettings.html) class) class for configuring the fit.

 There the following fit configurations: